kernel-matrix-benchmarks/kernel-matrix-benchmarks/README.md

 ## Running

-1. Run `python3 run.py` (this can take an extremely long time, potentially days)
+1. Run `python3 run.py` (this can take an extremely long time, potentially days).
+   Note that with Docker, the root user owns all the output files.
-2. Run `python3 plot.py` or `python3 create_website.py` to plot results.
+2. Run `sudo python3 plot.py` or `sudo python3 create_website.py` to plot results.

 You can customize the algorithms and datasets if you want to: